296 Total complaints

 Questions to ask the seller

-• Have you had any problems related to forward collision avoidance, unknown or other, back over prevention?
+• Have you had any problems related to electrical system, unknown or other, back over prevention?

 • Can I see recent maintenance and repair records?